AustinCodingAcademy/ACA_academicManagerTraining/steps/studentSupportProcess.md

     - Happy Hours: These events are important for marketing to new students but also helps to foster a community or family feel with our current students.
     - Tutoring Weekends: This weekly event helps foster community and collaboration by bringing students together from different classes to work on code.
     - Photoshoots: Provides free headshots for students and an opportunity for ACA to share students stories with potential new students.

+## How Do We Document Data:

+- **Hubspot**
+    - We use Hubspot to locate student contact information.
+Make a new note in Hubspot after each conversation in person, by phone, text, RocketChat, or email.

 - **In-Person Conversations**